 Scott worked on a video game and an Imax movie for Big Bang FX in Montreal, Quebec in the summer of 2004, then he returned to Mainframe Entertainment for Stuart Little 3 and Barbie and the Magic of Pegasus.

-Scott was employed in Nova Scotia from 2006 to 2011 by DHX Media – Childrens Studios (formerly Halifax Film Inc.) to work on Bo on the Go, Animal Mechanicals, and Pirates: Adventures in Art.
+Since 2006, Scott is employed in Nova Scotia by DHX Studios – Halifax (formerly Halifax Film Inc.) having worked on Bo on the Go, Animal Mechanicals, Pirates: Adventures in Art, The Doozers, Inspector Gadget, Wishenpoof!, Super Why, Little People, Space Ranger Roger, and Bob the Builder.

 Scott enjoys hiking in the mountains or kayaking/canoeing the local waterways and is a long time member of Scouts Canada.
 He is always accompanied with at least one camera to photograph wildlife, landscapes, old buildings, and historic sites.
 He has an extensive photo collection from British Columbia, Southern Ontario, Nova Scotia, and other places he has traveled around the world.
 His favourite subjects are the odd old barns he finds on his weekend road trips through the countryside.